 Rua Direta has led you to the main square and the magnificent castle area.
 Livraria de Santiago will be right before you, which is something to check out.
 It is a beautiful old church that is now a bookstore.
 Make your way to the right; this path will take you up some winding steps and a few terraces.
 These terraces provide excellent views of the beautiful expansive valleys below.

 The north end of town has a special section all its own.
 This area is Old Arms Square.
 It consists of the castle, but here is where so much more happens throughout the year.
-This is where many festivals take palace.
-The Old Arms square castle area has places for animals, games, and an outdoor stage/pavilion.
+This is where many festivals take place.
+The Old Arms Square castle area has places for animals, games, and an outdoor stage/pavilion.

 Annual Festivals